 Before becoming a centre of governance in the middle ages, the city of Agra was a seat of Sanskrit learning.
 The present city of Agra finds mention in the great Hindu epic of Mahabharata under the name of Agra-van.
 This location was a renowned pilgrimage spot during the Vedic ages, as described in the Hindu scriptures.
 This ancient city also forms a part of Alexander the great’s map that consisted of all the great cities that he had conquered.

 Even though the prime attraction in Agra is Taj Mahal, this city offers many more things other than this beautiful monument.
 This city has many monuments that showcase the glory of the Mughal era.
 It is also home to a few marvelous gardens.
-Here are the best tourist attractions in Agra.
+Here are the best tourist attractions & places to visit in Agra.

 It is believed that the Taj Mahal changes colours at various hours of the day.
 The milky white monument turns into celestial silver at night; it further acquires a rosy tinge at the break of dawn.
 If you can make time for observing the Taj throughout the day, you would be stunned to witness this awe-inspiring transformation.
 This mausoleum in its silver glory often seems to float like a supernatural ferry drifting on the river Yamuna.